NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/99-future.md

 (Contact customers to start coordination; plan for meetings in Week 6.)

  - M: Automated Testing: Unit Tests
- - W: Automated Testing: Page Tests
+ - W: Simple Deployment
+ - F: (M) Interrogating a Customer

 More: